 Interior design is about more than making your home look modern and chic.
-Your design choices also play a direct role on your overall health.
+Your design choices also play a direct role in your overall health.
 Learn how to make your home a healing oasis for your body and soul with the following ideas.

 Take Advantage of Natural Sunlight

-Natural sunlight obviously makes your home cheery and bright.
+Natural sunlight makes your home cheery and bright.
 But did you know it can also protect you from seasonal affective disorder (SAD)?
 SAD is a condition in which you become depressed during the late fall and winter months.
 Doctors aren’t entirely sure what causes SAD, but many believe that the lack of sunlight and shorter days can disturb your biological clock and serotonin levels, contributing to depression.

 Paint Your Rooms

 Your emotional health plays a large role in your overall well-being.
 Feeling stressed or angry all the time can lower your immune system and make you more vulnerable to other illnesses.
 One way to combat unwanted feelings is by creating a calming atmosphere with paint color.
 Color has a deep psychological effect on people and can influence how you feel at a given moment.

 Since you use each room in your home for a different purpose, you’ll want to paint each room a slightly different hue.
 For example, warm tones such as brown, orange, or red go great in a living room because they encourage conversation.
 Light blues, greens, and purples are ideal for your bedroom and kitchen because they soothe and relax.
 A warm white is good for the bathroom because it gives off a clean and pure aura.

 Remember to ventilate your rooms before you start painting properly; otherwise, you could be putting your immediate health at risk due to paint fumes.